jim-easterbrook/Photini/src/doc/manual/configuration.rst

 The `Metadata Working Group <http://www.metadataworkinggroup.org/specs/>`_ recommends that IPTC metadata is not written to files unless already present.
 Photini has an option to always write IPTC metadata.
 You may need this if you use some other software that reads IPTC but not Exif or XMP.

+Finally there is an option to preserve file timestamps.
+This allows Photini to write metadata to an image file without changing the file's "modification time" as displayed in a file browser.
+You may find this useful if you often use a browser to sort files by date.

 Spell checking
 ^^^^^^^^^^^^^^